thegauravmahto/JEEMAINS_CollegePredictor/README.md

 # JEE MAINS College Predictor

-This Flask app calculates a range of ranks based on IPE marks and EAMCET marks.
-Users input their IPE marks and EAMCET marks, and the app returns a range of ranks as output.
+This is a web app that predicts the possible colleges that a student may get based on their JEE MAINS score and other basic details.
+It is designed to provide students with an idea of the colleges they may be eligible for and help them make an informed decision about their college admissions.

 ## Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.